Linux io_uring 权限提升漏洞

 what’s io_uring?

-is a system call interface for Linux.
-It has supported almost all system call so far, not only read()
+io_uring is a system call interface for Linux.
+It has supported almost all system call so far, not only read() and write initially.
+It enables an application to initiate system calls that can be performed asynchronously.

 Submission and Completion Queues

-implementation sit two ring buffers - the submission queue(SQ) and the completion queue(CQ).
+At the core of every io_uring implementation sit two ring buffers - the submission queue(SQ) and the completion queue(CQ).
 Those ring buffers are shared between application and kernel.

-syscall to effectively tell the kernel that there is work waiting to be done in the submission queue.
+We can get a submission queue entry(SQE) which describing a syscall you want to be performed by io_uring_get_sqe .
+The application then performs an io_uring_enter syscall to effectively tell the kernel that there is work waiting to be done in the submission queue.

 After the kernel performs the operation it puts a Completion Queue Entry (CQE) into the completion queue ring buffer which can then be consumed by the application.